 - › Stores sensitive documents in ephemeral storage that will delete itself after a set duration, preventing extra copies of students’ private information from being left in circulation longer than is necessary.

 - › Automatically generates an extensive audit trail covering all interactions within the encrypted storage space, including downloads (tracked to the byte), uploads, deletions, messages, etc.

 - › Is fast and as easy to use as email, even for outside organizations.

 - › Features additional security features, such as automatic virus scanning, that further protect organizations from attack.

-XM Connect delivers a suite of Unified Communications applications that interoperate with school, university, college, and agency telephony and email infrastructure to empower staff and streamline workflows.
-In addition to powerful features like automated attendants in multiple languages, customizable IVR, and unified messaging, XM Connect offers secure messaging functionality, which can prevent voicemails from being forwarded outside the system.
+CX-E delivers a suite of Unified Communications applications that interoperate with school, university, college, and agency telephony and email infrastructure to empower staff and streamline workflows.
+In addition to powerful features like automated attendants in multiple languages, customizable IVR, and unified messaging, CX-E offers secure messaging functionality, which can prevent voicemails from being forwarded outside the system.

 Simplify FERPA-Compliant Communications